deel-ai/xplique/CONTRIBUTING.md

 - Clone the repo `git clone https://github.com/deel-ai/xplique.git`.
 - Go to your freshly downloaded repo `cd xplique`
+- Be sure to have `make` and `uv` installed on your machine.
-- Create a virtual environment and install the necessary dependencies for development `make prepare-dev && source xplique_dev_env/bin/activate`.
+- Create a virtual environment and install the necessary dependencies for development with `make prepare-dev` and `. .venv/bin/activate`.
-- You are ready to install the library `uv pip install -e .` or run the test suite `make test`.
+- Run the test suite with `make test`.

 Welcome to the team 🔥🚀 !